-Since Cadence Design Systems has a market capitalization of US$20b, we wouldn't expect insiders to hold a large percentage of shares.
+Since Cadence Design Systems has a market capitalization of US$39b, we wouldn't expect insiders to hold a large percentage of shares.
 But we do take comfort from the fact that they are investors in the company.
-Indeed, they have a glittering mountain of wealth invested in it, currently valued at US$298m.
+Notably, they have an enormous stake in the company, worth US$511m.
 This suggests to me that leadership will be very mindful of shareholders' interests when making decisions!

 Although Cadence Design Systems certainly looks good to me, I would like it more if insiders were buying up shares.
 If you like to see insider buying, too, then this free list of growing companies that insiders are buying, could be exactly what you're looking for.

 Please note the insider transactions discussed in this article refer to reportable transactions in the relevant jurisdiction.